David and Goliath

 At that time, Saul was king.
 The Philistines waged war upon Israel.
 And one of their strongest giants, by the name of Goliath, challenged the Israeli army every day for forty days to send one soldier to fight him saying, if an Israelite would beat me, we will become your servants, but if I win, you will all become our servants.
 When Saul and all his men heard this, they were very afraid and didn’t respond to the challenge.

 Now David’s father Jesse heard about the giant and was worried for his sons who were enlisted in the army.
 So, he sent David to check on his brothers and give them food.
-When David came to the camp and heard Goliath giving his challenge, he asked, “Isn’t someone going to stand up to this man?”
+When the young man came to the camp and heard Goliath giving his challenge, he asked, “Isn’t someone going to stand up to this man?”
 He didn’t hear any answer.
 So, he announced, “Then I will fight this giant Philistine.”

 This news reached King Saul who in turn said to David, “You can’t fight Goliath, you’re only a boy and he has been fighting for many years.”
-But David said to the king, “I have had to fight lions and bears to protect my father’s sheep.
+But young man said to the king, “I have had to fight lions and bears to protect my father’s sheep.
 God helped keep me safe then and he will help keep me safe now.”

 In His service,